istio/istio.io/content/en/docs/ambient/install/helm-installation/index.md

 $ helm install istiod istio/istiod --namespace istio-system --set profile=ambient --wait
 {{< /text >}}

-You can also install Istiod with a specific revision, reducing blast radius and allowing controlled migrations:
+You can also install Istiod with a specific revision, allowing multiple installs for safe upgrade and config canary.
+This should also be used if you have a 'default' istiod already installed.

 {{< text syntax=bash snip_id=install_discovery >}}
 $ helm install istiod istio/istiod --namespace istio-system --set profile=ambient --set revision=ambient --wait
 {{< /text >}}

 ### Install the ztunnel component